Software Repositories

 VSCodium

-Few weeks ago I decided to give a try to VSCodium, a fork of VSCode, here is how to enable its repo for Fedora.
+A few weeks ago, I decided to try VSCodium, a fork of VSCode.
+Here is how to enable its repository for Fedora.

-First import its gpg key, so you can check the packages retrieved from the repo:
+First, import its GPG key so you can verify the packages retrieved from the repository:

 su -c 'rpm --import https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo/raw/master/pub.gpg'